Skip to content

 Create an Account Session

-When creating an Account Session, enable the payments embedded component by specifying payments in the components parameter.
+When you create an Account Session, enable the payments embedded component by specifying payments in the components parameter.
 You can turn on or off an individual feature of the payments component by specifying the features parameter under payments:

 Command Line